joemoose/dungeoneers.d20/docs/5 Appendix.md

 Rather than tracking experience points and leveling up based on the value of looted treasure and artifacts, you can tie your character’s level advancement to essential milestones, such as completing an expedition and returning to civilization.
 You’ll need to bring something of value back to show for your efforts or, at the very least, share an adventurous tale to be sung by troubadours.

 You need as many milestones equal to your current level to advance to the next level.
 For example, a level 1 character reaches level 2 after one expedition.
-To go on to level 3, they need to complete two more expeditions.
+To go on to level 3, they need to complete two more journeys.

 ## 6. Dragonpowder Gonnes